athob/py-Galaxia-ananke/README.md

 ### Installation

+`py-Galaxia-ananke` is available on the PyPI, so it may be installed using the command

+    pip install galaxia_ananke

-To install `py-Galaxia-ananke`, you can use the following pip command, which pulls the latest version directly from the repository's main branch:
+Alternatively, if you wish to run the latest version on the repository, you can use the following pip command, which pulls it directly from the repository's main branch:

     pip install git+https://github.com/athob/py-Galaxia-ananke@main

-or

-    python -m pip install git+https://github.com/athob/py-Galaxia-ananke@main

-Alternatively, if you prefer, you may clone the repository to your local machine and then install `py-Galaxia-ananke` using the following pip command, which installs it from your local copy of the repository:
+You may also change the branch to use in the above command by replacing the `main` that follows the `@` symbol.
+If you prefer, you may clone the repository to your local machine and then install `py-Galaxia-ananke` using the following pip command, which installs it from your local copy of the repository:

     git clone https://github.com/athob/py-Galaxia-ananke
     cd py-Galaxia-ananke